wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

     * The default way of building queries.

       If your default language is set to **PromQL**, you can build your queries only in the Query Editor.
 Chart Builder was designed for Wavefront query language and doesn't support PromQL.
-    * Whether to show the translation to Wavefront query language when you click inside the Query Editor.
+    * Whether to show the translation to WQL when you click inside the Query Editor.